IncaDivide Race: Rules and results

 Rules are listed on the official website.
 The idea of self-supported or unsupported bicycle racing is a key component, and any type of bicycle is allowed, including recumbent bicycles.
 One of the rider of the inaugural edition, Bernard Cauquil, winner of the Suntrip race in 2015 was riding a recumbent bicycle.

 The main results are summarized in the table below.
 It is notable that only one woman racing SOLO has completed the race so far.
 A great variety of bicycles was displayed at race start (road, cyclo-cross, mountain bicycle) revealing the strategy of the racers.
 The route is a mix of paved and very challenging unpaved roads.
 The bicycle strategy plays a major role to finish the race.

-In 2018, only one athlete has completed the full "mandatory route" of 1800km and 31000m: Marco Beligni ITA 174h 52min.
+In 2018, only one athlete has completed the full "mandatory route" of 1800 km and 31000m: Marco Beligni ITA 174h 52min.
 Other athletes made the decisions to cut the route between checkpoints to reach the finishline by the shortest distance.

 In 2019, 44 participants took the start of the third edition, following an 8-shaped race course with a length of 1650 km.
 Again crossing the Huascarán National Park National Park, they rode up to nearly 5,000m of altitude, passing by the Pasto Ruri glacier.
 Only 12 of them managed to reach the finishline before the 10-days time-limit.